FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Introduction

+We model two decision making scenarios.
+Firstly, we suppose that every user has an individual service profile for job computation.
+Secondly, we consider multiple users sharing service profiles, for example common game environments when users are playing the same mobile or AR game together, or common neural networks for multi-modal learning \textcolor{purple}{\cite{zhang2019dynamic}.} The service profile replicas can also serve as backups in this second scenario\textcolor{cyan}{~\cite{aral2018replica}, while in the first scenario we must create an individual backup for each user}.
+We further consider that edge computing users may exhibit varying risk tolerances due to differences in their computing applications and latency requirements, or different willingness to incur the backup placement or migration costs.

-In summary, the \textbf{contributions} of this paper are as follows: \begin{itemize} \item We introduce \textbf{FIRE}: Failure-adaptive Importance sampling for Rare Events, a \textit{resilience} framework that prepares for and is adaptive to rare events such as server failures.
-We start by presenting a user mobility inspired service migration and backup placement system model that introduces the modelling of server failures as rare events. \item We present an importance sampling based Q-learning algorithm \textbf{ImRE} which performs importance sampling of rare events, to learn an optimal resource allocation policy for the system with true rare event probabilities.
-We prove that this algorithm is bounded (Theorem 2), and that it converges to the optimal policy (Theorem 4).
-Next, we present an eligibility traces version of this algorithm to speed up convergence (\textbf{ETAA}), and prove that it is bounded (Corollary 5). \item We propose a linear function approximation (\textbf{ImFA}) and a deep q-learning version (\textbf{ImDQL}) of our importance sampling-based rare events adaptive algorithm, to handle large and combinatorial state and action spaces in real-world networks.
-ImDQL differs from traditional deep Q-Learning because we incorporate importance sampling and error correcting weights.
-In addition, to deal with heterogeneous risk tolerances amongst users, arising from differing latency requirements and willingness to incur backup placement costs, we propose a decision making algorithm \textbf{RiTA} which makes service migration and backup placement according to the user's risk level. \item Finally, we provide \textbf{trace-driven simulation results} showing the convergence of our algorithms to optimality.
-We show that unlike vanilla q-learning, our algorithm is able to be resilient towards server failures, resulting in sizeable cost reductions. \end{itemize}
+In summary, our \textbf{contributions} are as follows: \begin{itemize} \item We present a \textbf{model} of service migration and backup placements given user mobility that introduces server failures as rare events.
+We model both the individual and shared service profile settings. \item We introduce \textbf{FIRE}, a \textit{resilience} framework designed to handle rare events like server failures.
+As a digital twin, our importance sampling based Q-learning algorithm \textbf{FIRE-ImRE} simulates rare events frequently without real-world consequences, allowing us to learn a failure-aware migration policy.

+We prove that this algorithm is bounded (Theorem 2), and that it converges to the optimal policy (Theorem 4). \item We propose deep Q-learning (\textbf{FIRE-ImDQL}) and actor critic (\textbf{FIRE-ImACRE}) versions of FIRE, to handle large and combinatorial state and action spaces in real-world networks.
+These algorithms differ from traditional deep Q-Learning and actor critic as we incorporate importance sampling and error correcting weights.
+Additionally, we present the \textbf{RiTA} algorithm that adjusts service migration and backup placement based on individual risk tolerance, without separate RL training for different risk tolerances. \item Finally, we provide \textbf{trace-driven simulation results} showing the convergence of our algorithms to optimality.
+We show that unlike vanilla Q-learning, FIRE's variants are resilient towards server failures, resulting in sizeable cost reductions.
+Our importance sampling framework can be extended to solve other resource allocation and decision making problems in light of rare events in networking scenarios. \end{itemize}